mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 ...
 ```

-After each code edit, run `make` to ensure `sidecar-injector` continues to successfullly compile to a `bin/manager` binary (again, this `manager` binary is the controller "manager;" an executable program and CLI responsible for running the controller itself; more on that later on):
+After each code edit, run `make` to ensure `sidecar-injector` continues to successfullly compile to a `bin/manager` binary (again, this `manager` binary is the controller "manager;" an executable program and CLI responsible for running the controller itself; more on that later):

 ```
 make